-We review our online safety arrangements annually to ensure that we meet the Keeping Children Safe in Education 2023 online safety standards (including the digital standards for filtering and monitoring and cyber security).
+We review our online safety arrangements annually to ensure that we meet the Keeping Children Safe in Education 2024 and Safeguarding children and protecting professionals in early years settings: online safety considerations online safety standards (including the digital standards for filtering and monitoring and cyber security).
 Any risks arising from our reviews are clearly recorded as part of our school evaluation and improvement action planning processes.
 These are reported to and overseen by our Governing Body.